 Can we use any Google Drive based app for construction project management?
 How effective will it be?

-Before looking at use of Google drive for construction project management, let us first examine, what do construction managers and teams need from a project management software.
+Before looking at use of Google drive for construction project management, let us first examine, what do construction managers and teams need from a project management app.

 What are their expectations?